-Although renters insurance may just seem like another unnecessary expense, the benefits of a renter's insurance policy are often overlooked.
+Although renters insurance may just seem like another unnecessary expense in addition to your rent in Gainesville apartments, the benefits of a renter's insurance policy are often overlooked.
 Renter's insurance is not only undervalued but also provides surprisingly more coverage than you may realize, and at an affordable price point.
 Need we say more?
 Well, we will - Here are the top 6 reasons you should consider purchasing renter's insurance:

 A renter's insurance policy typically only costs a couple hundred dollars and provides coverage for your personal property (i.e. electronics, furniture, clothing, etc.).